 Committee Member Krystyna Poray Goddu was featured on KidLit TV discussing her book, Becoming Emily: The Life of Emily Dickinson.
 Watch the video here!

-The film adaptation of Emily Arnold McCully’s Mirette on the High Wire was recently screened at the Tribeca Film Festival.
-Here Emily is feature on the red carpet at the festival with producer Michael Stanish, Philippe Petit, and director Helen O’Hanlon.
+The film adaptation of Emily Arnold McCully’s Mirette on the High Wire was screened at the Tribeca Film Festival.
+Here Emily is featured on the red carpet at the festival with producer Michael Stanish, Philippe Petit, and director Helen O’Hanlon.

 Committee member Lyn Miller-Lachmann regularly features PEN America events and campaigns on her blog.
 Check out some of her posts!